 The nameko is also sometimes called the butterscotch mushroom, for its color, or the pholiota nameko.
 Note that the latter, despite including part of the scientific name, is not the real scientific name of this edible fungus.
 Pholiota microspora, frequently misspelled “microspore,” is.

-Nameko is an Asian mushroom popular in cooking for its earthy taste, bright orange color, and the gelatin layer on top of the cap, which has a slight thickening effect in soups and sauces[i].
+Nameko is an exotic Asian mushroom popular in cooking for its earthy taste, bright orange color, and the gelatin layer on top of the cap, which has a slight thickening effect in soups and sauces[i].
 The gelatin is the reason for yet another common name, slippery mushroom.
 The species grows wild across much of Asia and is widely cultivated for food, especially in Japan but also in other regions, including North America.
 It is also available in some places in grow kits.

 Although nameko’s primary traditional usage is culinary, it is suspected to have a number of medicinal benefits, including anti-inflammatory and anti-oxidant properties[ii].

 Cap: Smallish, yellow, orangish, or yellow-brown, with whitish flesh.
 The upper surface has a thin, clear, often shiny, gelatinous layer.

 Gills: Whitish at first, becoming yellow, then brown.

 Stem: Thin, about twice as long as the cap is wide, whitish to yellowish and covered with orange-brown scales.